 Provision for loans and advances is created for covering the bank from possible loan losses in the future.
 General provision is made on the outstanding amount of loans and advances without considering the classification status following the prescribed rate of Bangladesh Bank.
 Classified loans and advances of the banks are categorized as Sub-Standard, Doubtful and Bad/Loss as per Bangladesh Bank circulars.
 For loans which are classified as sub-standard, doubtful or bad/loss, specific provision is created netting off security value and interest suspense from the amount outstanding.
-Provision for off balance sheet items is made as per BRPD circular no. 14 of September 2012 for covering the bank for possible losses on off balance sheet items in the future.
+Provision for off balance sheet items is made as per Bangladesh bank guidance.
 Latest BB circulars are followed diligently.
 Interest accrued on Sub-Standard, Doubtful and Bad/Loss loans is transferred to interest suspense account and not considered as interest income.
 This interest is recognized as interest income when it is realized in cash by the bank.

-Loans and advances are written off to the extent that (i) there is no realistic prospect of recovery, (ii) and against which legal cases are filed and classified as bad loss as per BRPD circular no. 02 dated 13 January 2003 and 13 dated 07 November 2013.
-These write off however, will not undermine/affect the claim amount against the borrower.
-Detailed memorandum records for all such write off accounts are meticulously maintained and followed up.
+Loans and advances are written-off to the extent that (i) there is no realistic prospect of recovery and (ii) against which legal cases are filed and classified as bad and loss, as per BRPD circular no. 02, dated 13 January 2003 and 13, dated 07 November 2013.
+These write-offs however will not undermine/affect the claim amount against the borrower.
+Detailed memorandum records for all such write-off accounts are meticulously maintained and followed up.